 See, it seems like it shouldn’t work.
 And by “it,” I mean pretty much all of it.
-YouTube, DIRECTVNOW, streaming your DVR to your phone, Hopper with Sling, the whole thing.
+YouTube, AT&T TV, streaming your DVR to your phone, Hopper with Sling, the whole thing.
 In the face of what little I know of copyright law, none of it should be legal.

-For example, when a company named Aereo tried a few years ago to set up a service where you could watch your local channels on your smartphone, the Supreme Court said they couldn’t do it.
+For example, when a company named Aereo tried about a decade ago to set up a service where you could watch your local channels on your smartphone, the Supreme Court said they couldn’t do it.
 A generation ago, when CableVision tried to replace everyone’s DVR with one cloud server, the courts said they couldn’t do it.
 Every sports telecast says it’s for “private exhibition only” but they can’t stop you from watching it on your phone in a public area.
-So what gives?

 After all those cases went against pay-TV companies, they learned something: sometimes you have to ask permission.
 So AT&T, DISH, and all the others only stream channels when they have the right to do so, in other words when they are paying for the right to do so.
 So, they have the right to stream to your phone, and when they do, they pay the content provider a little money so it’s all on the up and up.